All Episodes

 That's how I interpret that.

-All right, when we come back, news roundup and information overload hour eight hundred nine point one Sean, full coverage or top two stories tonight on Hannity on the Fox News channel as we dig deep into yes, the tale of two presidents one weak, one timid, one apologizing, and one strong.
+All right, when we come back, News Roundup and Information Overload Hour 8009.1 Sean, full coverage of top two stories tonight on Hannity on the Fox News channel as we dig deep into, yes, the tale of two presidents, one weak, one timid, one apologizing, and one strong.

-And then of course, okay, the whole media conspiracy lie about Trump and Russia, and what are the other possibilities that they're not looking into.
+And then, of course, okay, the whole media conspiracy lie about Trump and Russia.

 We'll do their job as usual.